 Tryouts can be intimidating to some people, especially the volleyball tryouts at Curie.
-That didn’t stop Anthony Santiago from trying out his freshman year.
+That didn’t stop this student from trying out his freshman year.
 He’s had a passion since he was in middle school, and his coach motivated him to join the volleyball team.
 He has improved on his skills from freshman year and has come a long way.
-This year, being his last, Santiago is ready for the volleyball season to begin!
+This year, being his last, Anthony Santiago is ready for the volleyball season to begin!

 Santiago has been part of Curie’s volleyball team for three years now.
 He has learned so many different skills from his coach, Joe Riley.